atet/nas/README.md

 **We touched on a bunch of different IT tasks here; you're easily on your way to becoming a self-sufficient ["techie"](https://www.merriam-webster.com/dictionary/techie), it just takes a lot of experimenting and completing projects like this**

 * Try this tutorial one more time to solidify these concepts
-* **If you would like to learn more about Bash and command line interface (CLI), please see [Atet's 15 Minute Introduction to Regular Expressions (in Bash)](https://github.com/atet/learn/blob/master/regex/README.md#atet--learn--regex)**
+* **I highly recommend continuing with another mini project: [Atet's 15 Minute Introduction to Virtualization](https://github.com/atet/learn/blob/master/virtual/README.md#atet--learn--virtual)**
 * Now that you already have a Raspberry Pi, try some other fun projects: https://projects.raspberrypi.org/en/
 * Trying to go back to sleep at 3AM?
 Read the official Raspberry Pi starter guide: https://projects.raspberrypi.org/en/pathways/getting-started-with-raspberry-pi